-- Ask prolific guest bloggers – If you see some blogger who always seems to be guest blogging, follow up with him or her and ask them if they can give you some suggestions.
+- Ask prolific guest bloggers - If you see a blogger who always seems to be guest blogging, follow up with him or her and ask the blogger if he or she can give you some suggestions.

-- Competitor backlinks – Run a backlink analysis of a competitor and see which links are pointing back to their site…and which of those sites has a guest post they wrote.
+- Competitor backlinks - Run a backlink analysis of a competitor to see which links are pointing back to their site and which one of those sites has a guest post they wrote.

 - MyBlogGuest - Post your request that you want to write guest posts on MyBlogGuest, an online community of bloggers who share information about guest blogging.

-Once you’ve got options where you want to guest post, your next step is to contact them.
+Once you’ve got a list of blogs where you want to guest post, your next step is to contact them.

 Building a professional relationship with your target blogger

-Of course you could email a blogger and tell them that you want to blog for them.
+Of course, you could email the blogger and tell him that you want to blog for him.
 But that’s sort of like cold calling…which doesn’t work very well.

 There are better ways to do it.